HareeshDaxton/Boston-Housing-Linear-Regression/README.md

 This project serves as an introduction to **Linear Regression** using a well-known dataset.
 It also covers key machine learning concepts such as **data preprocessing**, **training a model**, **evaluating model performance**, and **visualizing the results**.

+## 📅 License
+This project is open-source and free to use for learning, research, and personal projects.
+No formal license is attached—just give credit if you find it helpful!